-Missouri Divorce FAQs
+Missouri Divorce Laws FAQs

+Thank you for visiting Kansas City Divorce Lawyer Nick Cutrera’s website.
 Most clients have a number of questions about their divorce and Missouri divorce law.
 We have compiled the most frequently asked questions regarding Missouri Divorce Law and have given general answers to them as a way to help you fully understand some of the more common issues in a dissolution of marriage.

 I take great pride in helping my clients and the Court focus on the key issues in a divorce or modification proceeding, whether that be the children’s well-being or ensuring that the parent paying child support is not paying so much that he or she cannot meet their own needs.
 Often, a fair settlement can be achieved when the attorneys and the Court successfully focus the parties on everyone’s needs and the best way to meet them.
 Every case is different and must be litigated according to its merit.
 I have successfully tried (or settled) divorce cases to achieve a result where both parents have substantial and meaningful contact with their children when it was in the best interests of the kids that they do so.
 I have restricted a parent’s visitation when necessary to protect the kids.
 I have increased or reduced a parent’s child support depending on the financial circumstances of the parties.
-If you need a Missouri Divorce Lawyer please contact Cutrera Law Firm.
+If you need a Missouri Divorce Lawyer please contact Cutrera Law Firm in Lee’s Summit, Missouri.

 - What are the grounds for divorce in Missouri?